-DATE: December 19, 2006
+DATE: September 28, 2007

-IMPAIRMENT/POLLUTANT: Biological impairment (aquatic life support) caused by stormwater-related stressors: the TMDL is proposed for stormwater runoff volume as a surrogate for the pollutant sediment and a variety of other stressors associated with stormwater.
+IMPAIRMENT/POLLUTANT: Biological impairment (aquatic life support) caused by stormwater-related stressors: the TMDLs are proposed for stormwater runoff volume as a surrogate for the pollutant sediment and a variety of other stressors associated with stormwater.

-BACKGROUND:

-The Vermont Department of Environmental Conservation (VTDEC) submitted a draft TMDL on November 18, 2005.
-A public comment period was held from November 18, 2005 to January 9, 2006.
-The state submitted the final TMDL with a letter dated October 11, 2006.
-In addition to the TMDL itself, the submittal included, either directly or by reference, the following additional documents:
+BACKGROUND: The Vermont Department of Environmental Conservation (VTDEC) submitted drafts of the TMDLs on May 8, 2007.
+A public comment period was held from May 8, 2007 to June 14, 2007.
+The state submitted the final TMDLs with a letter dated August 10, 2007.
+In addition to the TMDLs themselves, the submittal included, either directly or by reference, the following additional documents:

-- Expanded Technical Analysis: Utilizing Hydrologic Targets as Surrogates for TMDL Development in Vermont's Stormwater Impaired Streams, US EPA and VT DEC, September 2006. - Stormwater Modeling for Flow Duration Curve Development in Vermont, TetraTech, 2005. - Final Report Investigation into Developing Cleanup Plans for Stormwater Impaired Waters, Vermont Water Resources Board, 2004. - University of Vermont Stormwater Project Statistical Analysis of Watershed Variables, prepared for VT ANR by the University of Vermont, October 2005 - Public Comments and Responses to the Comments on the Draft Potash Brook TMDL, VT DEC, October 2006.
+Expanded Technical Analysis: Utilizing Hydrologic Targets as Surrogates for TMDL Development in Vermont's Stormwater Impaired Streams, US EPA and VT DEC, September 2006.

+Stormwater Modeling for Flow Duration Curve Development in Vermont, TetraTech, 2005.

+- Final Report - Investigation into Developing Cleanup Plans for Stormwater Impaired Waters, Vermont Water Resources Board, 2004.

+University of Vermont Stormwater Project - Statistical Analysis of Watershed Variables, prepared for VT ANR by the University of Vermont, October 2005

+- Public Comments and Responses to Public Comments on the Draft Centennial, Bartlett, Englesby, and Morehouse Brook TMDLs, VT DEC, August 2007.